chaitanya-code24/AI-Expense-Tracker/README.md

 - 💬 **AI Chatbot** – Chat with your expenses: Ask “What did I spend on food last week?” or add expenses like “I spent ₹300 on groceries.”
 - 📸 **Bill Photo Upload** – Upload receipts and auto-extract expense data using LLMs.
 - 🧠 **Auto Categorization** – Detect expense categories intelligently.
-- 🗃️ **Vector Memory** – Each expense is embedded and stored in ChromaDB for semantic retrieval.
+- 🗃️ **Vector Memory** – Each expense is embedded and stored in Pinecone for semantic retrieval.
 - 🔐 **Authentication** – Login with Google or email (Firebase Auth).
 - 🌐 **Deployed** – Live on Vercel (Frontend) and Render (Backend).